faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg4:6] ...
 As you would expect, these arguments that Joseph Smith suffered from a mental illness never got much traction.</span>

-Argument 4 is nearly 100 years old at this point, so we both agree it is irrelevant at this point.
+Argument 4 is nearly 100 years old and is not seriously entertained by modern scholars today, so we both agree it is mostly irrelevant at this point.

 ## Argument 5: Joseph Smith Was A Creative Genius Who, Shaped By His Environment, Wrote The Book Of Mormon